aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/fit-all-worksheet-columns-on-single-pdf-page/_index.md

 {{% alert color="primary" %}}

-When a given worksheet has many columns, the rendered PDF file may show the content in a very small size.
-It is still readable when scaled up in a viewing application such as Acrobat Reader.
+When a given worksheet has many columns, the rendered PDF file may display the content at a very small size.
+It remains readable when scaled up in a viewing application such as Acrobat Reader.

 {{% /alert %}} {{% alert color="primary" %}}

 If your spreadsheet contains formulas, it is best to call [**Workbook.calculateFormula()**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#calculateFormula--) just before rendering the spreadsheet to PDF format.
-Doing so will ensure that the formula dependent values are recalculated, and the correct values are rendered in the PDF.
+Doing so will ensure that the formula‑dependent values are recalculated, and the correct values are rendered in the PDF.

-{{% /alert %}}
-{{< app/cells/assistant language="nodejs-cpp" >}}
+{{% /alert %}} {{< app/cells/assistant language="nodejs-cpp" >}}